eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 ## Introduction

-> Approval voting (AV) is a voting method where each voter can "approve" of as many candidates as they like, and the candidate with the most approvals wins.
+> Approval voting is a voting method where each voter can "approve" of as many candidates as they like, and the candidate with the most approvals wins.

 This post is based on a paper by [Jean-François Laslier](https://journals.sagepub.com/doi/10.1177/0951629808097286){:target="_blank"}, which introduces the leader rule and analyzes its properties.
 I would like to give a special thanks to Rob LeGrand for bringing this strategy to my attention.
 LeGrand, as far as we know, came up with this strategy back in 2002, and Laslier discovered it independently and published about it in his 2009 paper.
 I find this interesting to bring up, because it shows that this strategy is not just some random "someone just thought of it" strategy, but rather something natural, intuitive, and fundamentally optimal that multiple people have independently discovered.